|DEFINITION OF FUNDRAISING

 HOW TO APPLY TO RAISE FUNDS

-- Complete and submit the Application to Raise Funds on Campus to CSI.
-The fundraising application is available online via OrgSync.
+- Complete and submit the Application to Raise Funds via OrgSync to CSI.

-- You will be notified of the status of your application through Email and Orgsync.
-If your activity is approved, you will receive an approval notice and a Permit to Sell (if applicable) in your CSI Mailbox.
+- Within 7 business days, you will be notified through OrgSync and email on the status of your application.
+If your activity is approved, you will receive a Permit to Sell (if applicable) and the fundraising approval will be provided for your reservation process.

-- Charging admission to scheduled events such as films, speakers and dances (requires facility reservation through CES, fundraising approval from CSI, and use of Campus Box Office).
+- Charging admission to scheduled events such as speakers, conferences, films, tournaments and dances (requires facility reservation through CES and use of Ticket Office; films require written permission from copyright holder; see Film/Video Copyrights Policy).

-Items purchased and resold “as is” constitute a commercial activity, which is prohibited on campus.
-If a group changes or enhances the item (e.g. deliver flowers with a message, carve pumpkins) then the concern over commercialization is reduced.
-There must demonstrated “value added” to what you plan to sell.
-Your group’s name must be on the items you sell.
-Selling items/ services on campus on behalf of a commercial business (credit cards, etc.) is prohibited.
+- Items purchased and resold “as is” constitute a commercial activity which is prohibited on campus.
+Selling items/services on campus on behalf of a commercial business (subscriptions, credit cards, etc.) is also prohibited.

-- Items to be sold must be hand-crafted by the members and sold by members of the organization.
+– Items must be sold by members of the organization.

 – Sponsorship of a vendor cannot exceed seven consecutive days.

-- The sponsoring group must receive at least 50% of the net income from such sales, and a written agreement signed by the vendor and the organization to this effect shall be presented to CSI.
+– The sponsoring group must receive at least 5% of the gross income from such sales, and a written agreement signed by the vendor and the organization to this effect shall be presented to CSI.

 HOW STUDENT ORGANIZATIONS MAY USE FUNDS RAISED